Herb Durant describes the Meals on Wheels program as a “life changer.”

 While clients may come looking for help with meals, staff often connect them to other services within Archway’s Senior Services department.

 “Archway has a hub of other resources that we can connect them to.
 Seniors often need many resources including health related support and social activities,” said Allee.

 “Before being connected with our programs, some seniors were very isolated, especially over COVID.
 They have not necessarily made the leap to social media or even texting, so they are being left out of a lot of conversations.”

 Fostering Independence & Nutritious Options

-Meals on Wheels encourages clients to live independently in their own homes for much longer than they would without accessible meals.
+Meals on Wheels helps clients to live independently in their own homes for much longer than they could without accessible meals.

 Some clients report they were able to recover at home after being discharged from a hospital because of the meal delivery.
 40% of chronically ill patients reported they would have been back in the hospital due to poor nutrition if they had not had access to Meals on Wheels.

 The program also helps caregivers have some respite, with a few even being able to take a holiday due to the service.

 Over the past 50 years, volunteers have delivered hundreds of thousands of meals to those unable to prepare food for themselves.